Healogics Data Privacy and Protection Policy

 (Transferred to another country only if appropriate safeguards are in place)

-- You may only transfer Personal Data outside the EEA if one of the following conditions applies:
+You may only transfer Personal Information outside the UK if one of the following conditions applies:

 - the Data Subject has provided Explicit Consent to the proposed transfer after being informed of any potential risks;

-- appropriate safeguards are in place such as standard contractual clauses approved by the ICO, which can be obtained from the Data Protection Officer;
+- appropriate safeguards are in place such as standard contractual clauses approved by the ICO, which can be obtained from the Data Protection Officer (DPO);

 (Made available to Data Subjects)

-When it comes to how we handle their Personal Data, Data Subjects have rights which include the right to:
+When it comes to how we handle their Personal Information, Data Subjects have rights which include the right to:

 - withdraw Consent to Processing at any time;